newrelic/newrelic-lambda-layers/README.md

 The AWS cli must be configured, please refer to its [documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html).

 ## Publishing Layers:

-Run the following in your shell:
+To publish the layer, modify the runtime according to the options provided in the `.publish-layers.sh` script.
+Then, run the following command in your shell:

 ```
 cd python
-./publish-layers.sh
+./publish-layers.sh python3.10
 cd ..
 ```

 ```
 cd nodejs
-./publish-layers.sh
+./publish-layers.sh nodejs18x
 cd ..
 ```

 ```
 cd ruby
-./publish-layers.sh
+./publish-layers.sh ruby3.2
 cd ..
 ```

 ```
 cd java
-./publish-layers.sh
+./publish-layers.sh java17
 cd ..
 ```